jasmineiris/cs177_Iro/README.md

 - Coded in Javascript, HTML, and CSS.
 - Game is platform-independent and can be played in any modern web browser.
 - Splash/intro screen, which leads to the 3 instructional pages of the game, which leads to game mode and result pop-up screen
-- Splash/intro screen and instructional pages must be interactive to keep interest for "little" users
+- Splash/intro screen and instructional pages must be interactive to keep interest for users
 - Game must have background music with on/off option.

 ## Functional Specification